Commission Agreement Template, Free Download 2026

 Enter Company and Salesperson Details

 Fill in the company's legal name, the salesperson's name, start date, and whether the salesperson is an employee or independent contractor.
 This classification affects tax withholding, benefits, and applicable labor laws.
+If the salesperson is an independent agent, an independent contractor agreement may also be needed.

 2